BLOG

 • Financial literacy improved as customers could see real-time insights into their spending and investments.

-• Financial inclusion expanded dramatically: underserved populations accessed loans, investments, and payments services without ever setting foot in a branch.
+• Financial inclusion expanded dramatically: underserved populations accessed loans, investments, and payment services without ever setting foot in a branch.

 It may feel like an end, but in truth, it’s a beginning: